-The assumed knowledge for MATH1001 is NSW HSC Mathematics Extension 1 (or equivalent).
-Students who have done well in the equivalent of 2-Unit Mathematics at the NSW HSC may consider enrolling in MATH1001 after discussion with a mathematics adviser during enrolment.
-The assumed knowledge for MATH1002, MATH1004 and MATH1005 is NSW HSC Mathematics.
-The assumed knowledge for MATH1003 is MATH1001 or NSW HSC Mathematics Extension 2.
-Students who have only NSW HSC Mathematics but are required to enrol in MATH1001 should complete a bridging course in February.
+The assumed knowledge for MATH1021 is NSW HSC Mathematics Extension 1 (or equivalent).
+Students who have done well in the equivalent of 2-Unit Mathematics at the NSW HSC may consider enrolling in MATH1021 after discussion with a mathematics adviser during enrolment.
+The assumed knowledge for MATH1002, MATH1004, MATH1005 and DATA1001 is NSW HSC Mathematics.

+The assumed knowledge for MATH1023 is MATH1021 or NSW HSC Mathematics Extension 2.

+Students who have only NSW HSC Mathematics but are required to enrol in MATH1021 or MATH1001 should complete a bridging course in February.
 Details of Bridging Courses are available from the Student Services Office, or from mathematics advisers at enrolment.

-Students with a Distinction or High Distinction in MATH1001 or MATH1002 are encouraged to discuss the possibility of enrolling in one of the second semester advanced units with the First Year Director.
+Students with a Distinction or High Distinction in MATH1021 or MATH1002 are encouraged to discuss the possibility of enrolling in one of the second semester advanced units with the First Year Director.